Empowering Teens

-People are quick to point out the serious and shocking issue of substance abuse in teens in the U.S. They are able to cite the statistics that illustrate just how many teenagers are using alcohol and other drugs on a regular basis, but do they really know the impact of teen drug addiction?
+People are quick to point out the serious and shocking issue of substance abuse in teens.
+They can cite the statistics that illustrate just how many teenagers are using alcohol and other drugs regularly, but do they know the impact of teen drug addiction?
+Luckily, there are treatment programs available to help teenagers with addiction.
+Let's take a deeper look at teens and substance abuse.

 4 Motivators for Drug and Alcohol Abuse in Teens

-Whether the person is 14 or 44, there are several primary issues that motivate them to try and continue using substances.
+Whether the person is 14 or 44, several primary issues motivate them to try and continue using substances.
 Experimentation is a major force, but according to the National Institute on Drug Abuse, people take drugs to:

 Being a teenager is a complicated and challenging time filled with enormous pressures and expectations.
 Many teenagers just want to fit in and be like everyone else because the idea of standing out is too much to bear.